SK-Portrait

 Listen to Stanley Ketchel’s story

-Born in Grand Rapids, Michigan on September 14th, 1886 Stanley left home at the age of 13, riding the rails on The Westbound Flyer.
+Stanley Ketchel was probably The Greatest Fighter You Never Heard Of.
+He is also one of the most interesting men that I have ever read about The first 2 time Middleweight Champion of the World was Born in Grand Rapids, Michigan on September 14th, 1886 and left home at the age of 13, riding the rails on The Westbound Flyer.
 He was a tough street fighting kid who dreamt of going out west and becoming a cowboy just like in the books he read.
 Working his way West in and under freight cars taking jobs in logging camps, ranches and saloons he often had to fight for his life against sadistic railroad bulls and dangerous Hobos.
 Stopping in Chicago he learned the manly art of glove practice from Saloon owner and former boxer Socker Flanagan and lightweight fighter Sid Lamont.
-Lamont after a furious sparing session with Ketchel, told him “You’re built to order for this game, because your a natural fighter with a wallop; the sort that don’t need to be pretty to win.
+Lamont after one furious sparing session with Ketchel, told him “You’re built to order for this game, because your a natural fighter with a wallop; the sort that don’t need to be pretty to win.
 The rings your meat kid, and you ought to go out and grab some real coin.”
+Ketchel took Lamont’s advice and traveled to Butte, Montana where he had over 250 amateur fights.
+Now, amateur fights in those days didn’t mean that you didn’t get get paid.
+It meant that you got paid very little and most often had to fight in makeshift rings, the streets or in saloons.
+Having honed his lethal skills and having success as an amateur, Ketchel wanting his shot at fame and fortune jumped at the chance to turn pro.
+As a pro he recorded a record of 64 fights, 53 wins with 48 knockouts / 5 loses / 5 draws and 1 no contest.

 Thomas-Fight-LR5